chlenc/ICTBIT-task/README.md

 ## Task 1 Details

-- Add relevant properties and types as you see fit.
+- Schema properties should match the `UserModel` from above.
 - Ensure that timestamps will be recorded.
 - This code will not be executed, but should be valid.
 - A starter file is located at `~/userModel.js`.
 Fix and finish the code.